Victoria Jubilee Government High School: Class activities

 class activities start at 12:30 pm and end at 4.50 pm.
-However, this period is only for sixth to tenth class, third to fifth class activities are a bit less.
+However, this period is only for the sixth to tenth class; third to fifth class activities are a bit less.
 Both shifts have a break of 30 minutes after the third period.
-During this time students are given tiffins.
-Everyday homework at school has to be written in the diary provided by the school.
+During this time, students are given tiffins.
+Every day homework at school has to be written in the diary provided by the school.